Trustpoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

 ^^^^^

 This testcase is related to requirement `R_011`_.
-Note that EST and CMP could be tested the same way.
+Note that :term:`EST` and :term:`CMP` could be tested the same way.
 This is still w.i.p.

 """""""""
 Test Idea
 """""""""

-To verify that the system provides an EST endpoint for onboarding devices, we will test the following scenarios:
+To verify that the system provides an :term:`EST` endpoint for onboarding devices, we will test the following scenarios:

 #.
 Device Registration and Certificate Enrollment
-    - A new device initiates an EST request to the endpoint.
+    - A new device initiates an :term:`EST` request to the endpoint.
     - The system processes the request and issues a certificate.
     - The device successfully receives and stores the issued certificate.

 #.
 Certificate Renewal for an Onboarded Device
-    - An onboarded device requests certificate renewal using EST.
+    - An onboarded device requests certificate renewal using :term:`EST`.
     - The system validates the request and issues a new certificate.
     - The device replaces its old certificate with the new one.

 #.
 Handling Unauthorized Requests
-    - A device with invalid credentials tries to access the EST endpoint.
+    - A device with invalid credentials tries to access the :term:`EST` endpoint.
     - The system rejects the request with an appropriate error response.

 #.
 Certificate Revocation for a Compromised Device